reezmahanan/E-commerce/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-Name: Feature Request
+name: Feature Request
-About: Suggest a new feature or enhancement for the project
+about: Suggest a new feature or enhancement for the project
-Title: "[FEATURE]: "
+title: "[FEATURE]: "

 ---